 Before initiation of Environmental Monitoring activity, IPQA visualize the plates for rejections such as cracks air bubbles, condensation, dryness of media, particles or unequal layer of media.

-Personnel involved from IPQA were Mr.Elaih raju and Mr.
+Personnel involved from IPQA were Mr.Elaya raja and Mr.Prem tej(10018259)

-10 plates of 90 mm and 35 plates of 55mm were rejected and the details were recorded in respective ODS.
+10 plates of 90 mm and 35 plates of 55mm were rejected (rejection is done during the visualization of plates by the IPQA personnel) and the no.of plates rejected details were recorded in respective ODS.(FORM-GMP-QCM-0073)

 One media plate as such (without exposure) is used as the negative control plate for the activity.